Construction Oversight on Complex Residential Projects

 When an Owner's Rep / CM as Advisor IS Appropriate

 You've already selected a GC under a lump-sum or cost-plus contract.
 The contractual relationship exists, the incentive structure is set, and restructuring the delivery model mid-stream isn't practical.
-You need experienced oversight within the structure you've chosen.
+An experienced advisor provides oversight within the structure you've chosen.
+For owners in this situation who need an independent evaluation of their project's cost trajectory, schedule position, or accountability gaps, BCG structures this type of scoped assessment as a project recovery engagement.

 You want advisory support but prefer the GC to hold subcontracts directly.
 Some owners have existing relationships with general contractors they trust and simply want an independent professional reviewing costs and quality.